pengfei99/DBTTutorial/bigquery_project/README.md

 # this will upload all csv inside the folder
 dbt seed

-# if you have multiple csv files, but you only want to load a specific csv
+# if you have multiple csv files, but you only want to load a specific csv, you can use below command. it's buggy
+# to run this command, so use it with caution
 dbt seed --select customers.csv

 ```